 Mobility has quickly become an important addition to any modern business' workflow, no matter how big your business is.
 With the introduction of fast, capable mobile devices and wireless networks everywhere you turn, there's no longer a reason to ever be out of contact with your employees, or for travel and field work to interrupt your team's ability to work.
 There's no need to wait to 'get back to the office' when work can be done simply by opening up a laptop, phone, or tablet and connecting with the company collaboration software.

 Of course, mobility also involves some major additions or overhauls to your company's technology infrastructure and, in some cases, your entire way of doing things.
-While you are in the process of upgrading and becoming a truly mobile SME, these Do's and Don'ts can act as a reliable guide along the way.
+While you are in the process of upgrading and becoming a truly mobile SME, these Do's and Don'ts can act as a trustworthy guide along the way.

 Essential DO's of SME Mobility: